 USPS Sick Leave Pool

-NOTE: For all A&P/Faculty members, please contact Barbara Davis in Academic Affairs at (407) 823-1113 for enrollment and other sick leave pool questions.
-Or visit the Provost’s Website for the A&P/Faculty Sick Leave Pool Open Enrollment Application.
+NOTE: For all A&P/Faculty members, please contact Barbara Davis in Faculty Relations at (407)823-1113 for enrollment and other sick leave pool questions or visit the Faculty Relations’ website at http://facultyrelations.ucf.edu/awards-leaves/sick-leave-pool-faculty-and-ap/

 To establish a policy for a voluntary sick leave pool for full-time and part-time USPS employees.